5.1 Book publishing

 Digital Broadcasting

 Government support is provided for a combination satellite and terrestrial free-to-air digital, service delivered by a consortium of broadcasters known as Freeview.
-The government is providing $25 million for the Freeview platform over five years, and an allocation of digital terrestrial spectrum without charge during the transition to analogue switch-off.
+The government provided $25 million for the Freeview platform over five years, and an allocation of digital terrestrial spectrum without charge during the transition to analogue switch-off.
 Digital transmission is managed by Kordia, the state transmission company,

 Spectrum Policy